10.8. Association

 3. Objects bound by association do not overlap - neither nested nor embedded in the other.
 Each object has a pointer that points to the other.

-Although we can use association in place of aggregation and composition, I believe that they better model some application domain (i.e., "real world") situations than association.
-I recommend reserving association for situations that require its bidirectional capabilities.
+Although we can use association in place of aggregation and composition, I believe that they better model some application domain (i.e., "real world") situations than association, and I recommend reserving it for situations that require its symmetry and bidirectional capabilities.
 Situations requiring objects to send messages in both directions justify the added burdens, major and minor, association places on programmers.

 Association Reading Direction

 When we create a whole-part relationship with composition or aggregation, it's clear which class is the whole and which is the part.
 This distinction is often sufficient, and we can name the relationship when it isn't.
 However, the classes in an association relationship are peers, and how they interact is often less clear.
-Consequently, naming or labeling associations is more common than other relationships.
-But association's bidirectionality can confuse how we read the label.
+Consequently, it's more common for class designers to name or label associations than other relationships.
+However, association's bidirectionality can confuse how we read the label.

 Two classes, 'contractor' on the left and 'project' on the right, connected by association.
 The association connector symbol is labeled 'works on.'
 An arrowhead points to the right, from 'contractor' to project,' indicating the reading direction is to the right.
 The same relationship, but with the class order reversed: 'project is on the left and 'contractor' is on the right.
 The arrowhead points to the left, but still from 'contractor to the project.'